 As part of KAUST Academic Affairs, the Enrichment's Office mission is to enhance the students' experience and to expand their horizons, as well as to enrich the broad community.

 Art is a source of inspiration for innovative science and vice versa.
-Immersing oneself inside the creative world of a painter, listening to music, or the mere act of experiencing something different than the ordinary can result in innovative new scientific ideas.
-For that reason, the Enrichment Office has organized more than 580 cultural events and invited more than 220 artists to KAUST since 2010.
+Immersing oneself inside the creative worlds of multimedia artists, painters, musicians, filmmakers, or even the mere act of experiencing something different than the ordinary can result in innovative new scientific ideas.
+For that reason, the Enrichment Office has organized more than 285 cultural events and invited more than 235 artists to KAUST since 2010.

-Through the artists-in-labs exchange, Swiss and Saudi artists can apply for a 3-month grant to work with researchers of the King Abdullah University of Science and Technology (KAUST) or researchers from Swiss Universities.
-The next program will take place in 2020; more information about this exchange will be available soon.
+Through the artists-in-labs exchange, Swiss and Saudi artists can apply for a 3-month grant to work with researchers from KAUST or Swiss Universities.
+The next program will take place in autumn 2020; more information about this exchange will be available soon.

 SEASON 1 (2016-17) - Organized at KAUST by BESE Division